 Young twigs and leaves are covered with fine hairs.
 When young, the trees retain their leaves, but as they get older, the leaves are shed in the spring.
 New growth emerges from June to October and is pinkish, orange, or red.

 The flowers of the jackalberry are small but fragrant with separate genders growing on different trees.
 Male flowers grow in clusters, while females grow from a single, hairy stalk.
 The trees bloom during the rainy season and then the female trees fruit during the dry season.

-Jackalberry tree fruit is oval to round, an inch (2.5 cm.) across, and yellow to yellow-green.
+Jackalberry tree fruit is oval to round, an inch (2.5 cm.) across, and yellow to yellowish green.
 The outer skin is tough but inside the flesh is chalky in consistency with a lemony, sweet taste.
 The fruit is eaten fresh or preserved, dried and ground into flour, or made into alcoholic beverages.

 All interesting, but I digress.
 We wanted to find out how to grow an African persimmon.